vcl/vcl/packages/vcl/flex-grid/README.md

 [responsive example](/demo/example-responsive.html)

 Use `grid-gutter-1` to `grid-gutter-5` classes to space out grid cells.
-Warning: Gutters apply negative margins to the container element and positive paddings to the chilrden.
+Warning: Gutters apply negative margins to the container element and positive paddings to the children.
 Take this into account when you are setting background colors or adding other padding/margins.

 [grid gutter example](/demo/example-grid-gutter.html)